 Region: Eastern Suburbs

-Perhaps one of most iconic and popular attractions in Sydney is the Bondi to Coogee coastal walk.
+Perhaps one of the most iconic and popular attractions in Sydney is the Bondi to Coogee coastal walk.
 This is one of the top coastal walks Sydney has to offer, taking in the best of the city’s beaches, clifftops and uninterrupted views of the ocean.
-Begin your walk at Bondi Icebergs swimming club, one of Sydney’s most Instagrammed locations, overlooking the world-famous Bondi Beach.
+Begin your walk at Bondi Icebergs swimming club, one of Sydney’s most Instagrammed locations, overlooking the beloved Bondi Beach.
 Continue along the coastline, passing by Tamarama Beach, Bronte Beach, Clovelly Beach, Gordon’s Bay and finally Coogee, all the while surrounded by some of the most beautiful scenery you can imagine.